screepers/screeps-typescript-starter/docs/in-depth/typescript.md

 The `--strict` compiler flag was introduced in TypeScript 2.3 which activates TypeScript's "strict mode".
 The strict mode sets all strict typechecking options to `true` by default.

-As of TypeScript 2.6, the affected options are:
+As of TypeScript 2.7, the affected options are:

 * `--noImplicitAny`
 * `--noImplicitThis`
 * `--alwaysStrict`
 * `--strictNullChecks`
 * `--strictFunctionTypes`
+* `--strictPropertyInitialization`

 Starting from version 2.0 of the starter kit, we've enabled the `--strict` flag in `tsconfig.json`.
 If this gives you compile time errors, you can try setting `"strict"` to `false`, or by overriding one or more of the options listed above.